rrainey/dropkick/README.md

 > ### Reflow soldering

 > A convection-type soldering oven is highly recommended over the infrared-type radiation oven.
 Convection-heated ovens allow precise control of the temperature, and all parts will heat up evenly, regardless of material properties, thickness of components and surface color.
-As a reference, see the "IPC-7530 Guidelines for temperature profiling for mass soldering (reflowand wave) processes”, published in 2001.
+As a reference, see the "IPC-7530 Guidelines for temperature profiling for mass soldering (reflow and wave) processes”, published in 2001.

 > ### Preheat phase

 >During the initial heating of component leads and balls, residual humidity will be dried out.
 Note that this preheat phase will not replace prior baking procedures.

 > * Temperature rise rate: max.
 3 °C/s.
-If the temperature rise is too rapid in the preheat phase it maycause excessive slumping.
+If the temperature rise is too rapid in the preheat phase it may cause excessive slumping.

 > * Time: 60 - 120 s.
 If the preheat is insufficient, rather large solder balls tend to generate.
 Conversely, if performed excessively, fine balls and large balls will be generated in clusters.

-> * End temperature: 150 - 200 °C. If the temperature is too low, non-melting tends to be caused inareas containing large heat capacity.
+> * End temperature: 150 - 200 °C. If the temperature is too low, non-melting tends to be caused in areas containing large heat capacity.

 > ### Heating and Reflow Phase

-> The temperature rises above the liquidus temperature of 217 °C. Avoid a sudden rise in temperatureas the slump of the paste could become worse.
+> The temperature rises above the liquidus temperature of 217 °C. Avoid a sudden rise in temperature as the slump of the paste could become worse.

 > * Limit time above 217 °C liquidus temperature: 40 - 60s